yonicsurny/MicMuter/README.md

 This small macOS app runs in the status bar and allows to quickly enable or disable the microphone sytem-wise.

-Quitting the app can be done by riglt-clicking the icon and selecting _Quit_.
+Quitting the app can be done by right-clicking the icon and selecting _Quit_.

 ## Installation